Please select a store for service phone info.

 A woman sits with her legs outstretched as she examines a camera she's holding while in the cab-over bunk area of a Class C motorhome.
 This RV has a large front window which is partially opened, revealing the blue sky outside.
 A man is also exiting the RV.

 Need a little extra space?
-The cab-over area in a Class C RV can provide extra room for lounging, sleeping or storage.
+The cab-over area in a Class C RV can provide extra room for lounging, sleeping or storage

 Class C RVs have more sleeping space, storage and larger tanks compared to Class B motorhomes.
 These RVs also feature many of the same amenities as Class A motorhomes though they are usually cheaper and less intimidating to drive.
 You can choose a Class C motorhome with a gas or diesel engine.
 Most are built on a Ford, Chevy, Mercedes-Benz, RAM, Freightliner, or International chassis depending on the manufacturer and brand.